IMvision12/Pix2pix-tf/README.md

 # Pix2pix-Tensorflow

-A Tensorflow implementation of Pix2pix proposed in the paper Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks.
+A Tensorflow implementation of Pix2pix proposed in the paper [Pix2pix](https://arxiv.org/abs/1611.07004).